kaseydoesmarketing/lrkjktnfdFIXED/replit.md

 - Added carousel navigation with previous/next buttons and page indicators for tests with more than 3 titles
 - Removed demo login functionality to focus on production-ready OAuth authentication only
 - Improved OAuth redirect URI detection for seamless production deployment compatibility
+- June 30, 2025: Complete dashboard redesign with clean, modern light theme
+- Transformed dashboard from dark theme to clean white background with colorful accent cards
+- Redesigned stats cards with green, blue, purple, and orange color scheme with proper trend indicators
+- Updated all text colors and card backgrounds to match modern light theme aesthetic
+- Fixed OAuth login flow by properly handling sessionToken storage in localStorage after redirect
+- Enhanced user experience with hover effects and subtle shadows on interactive elements

 ## Deployment Configuration
 - Application ready for Replit private deployment